Archive What to Do When Your Child Is Cyberbullied?

 9. Go to the Police

-The first thing you should do to help your child is to have an open conversation with them.
+The first thing you should do to help your child who is being bullied online is to have an open conversation with them.
 If you discover they’re being cyberbullied, you should not criticise them.
+Encourage your child to be honest with you.
+If they are hesitant to talk to you, they can talk to a trusted adult.
 Most often, children have done nothing to deserve to be bullied.
 Even if you believe they’re partly responsible for what’s happening to them, save scolding for another time.
 Right now, your child needs your emotional and practical support.

-While some parents prefer to collect evidence of cyberbullying to show to school officials, parents, or the police, others prefer to settle down and help their children recover from the trauma.
+Some parents prefer to collect evidence of cyberbullying to show to school officials, parents, or the police.
+Others prefer to settle down and help their children recover from the trauma.
 In that case, you may block the abusive users to prevent them from doing more harm.
 You can also request that the bullies’ accounts be removed from the platforms your child uses.
-However, if the damage done is extensive, we suggest gathering evidence to show to the legal bodies before blocking the cyberbullies.
+However, if the damage done is extensive, we suggest gathering evidence to show to the legal bodies before you block the cyberbullies.

 How to Stop Cyberbullying from Happening Again

-After your child recovers from cyberbullying, to stop cyberbullying from happening again _or prevent your child from ever being cyberbullied_ you can use the tips below:
+After your child recovers from cyberbullying, you can use the tips below to stop cyberbullying from happening again:

 • Ban Age-Inappropriate Apps